 When a DAP application is advertised under the local planning scheme and/or region schemes, submissions may be sent to local government.
 Submitters may also wish to present at the DAP meeting.

 Any submitter wishing to address the DAP meeting is to send a DAP presentation request form to the DAP secretariat at the Department of Planning via email to firstname.lastname@example.org at least 72 hours prior to the meeting.
 The presentation request form is to be accompanied by a written document setting out the name of the person or representative of the group, the DAP application it relates to and the substance of the submission to the person or group proposes to make.

-Download the DAP presentation request form (PDF, 301KB).
+Download the DAP presentation request form from the DAP website here

 The number of submissions that may be received at the meeting is at the discretion of the presiding member.
 The presiding member will approve or refuse the request and decide the order in which presentations may be made.